-You have concerns about a child who is at risk of abuse or neglect, and you’re a professional or practitioner in Horowhenua/Ōtaki, Eastern Bay of Plenty, Whanganui, Hamilton, Canterbury, Counties Manukau or Te Tai Tokerau:
+You have concerns about a child who is at risk of abuse or neglect, and you’re a professional or practitioner in Hamilton, Canterbury, Counties Manukau, Te Tai Tokerau, Horowhenua/Ōtaki, Whanganui, Eastern Bay of Plenty, Rotorua, Marlborough.

 You have concerns about a child and you live outside one of the areas listed above:

-How to make a referral to the Vulnerable Children’s Hub
+How to make a referral to the Children’s Hub

-The hub is a contact point for frontline professionals and practitioners in Hamilton, Canterbury, Counties Manukau and Whangarei.
+The Hub is a contact point for frontline professionals and practitioners in the following areas that have Children’s Teams; Canterbury, Counties Manukau, Eastern Bay of Plenty, Hamilton, Horowhenua/Ōtaki, Marlborough, Rotorua, Te Tai Tokerau and Whanganui.

-The hub undertakes an initial assessment of risk and needs of children and their whānau, and identifies the most appropriate pathway to address those needs.
+The Hub undertakes an initial assessment of risk and needs of tamariki and their whānau, and identifies the most appropriate pathway to address those needs.

 PO Box 78013